 Reno Air Race Disaster

-On September 16, 2011, a highly modified P-51D Mustang crashed near the spectator area at the National Championship Air Races in Reno, Nevada, killing the pilot and ten spectators, and injuring at least seventy other spectators.
+On September 16, 2011, a highly modified P-51D Mustang crashed near the spectator area at the National Championship Air Races in Reno, Nevada, killing the pilot and ten spectators and injuring at least 70 other spectators.
 It is the third deadliest airshow disaster in United States history.
-The racecourse was 8.5 miles long, marked by 50-foot-tall pylons anchored in the Nevada desert.
+The racecourse was eight and a half miles long, marked by 50-foot-tall pylons anchored in the Nevada desert.
 The box seats and grandstand were placed only along one portion of the racetrack.
 The crash happened in the afternoon, during visual meteorological conditions.
 The airplane was in third place when the accident occurred.
 As the pilot was on his third lap of six, the plane rolled left and pitched up and then nosedived, striking the ground in front of the box seats and grandstand.
 The plane was completely destroyed in the impact.

-Leeward’s airplane, a World War II-era aircraft known as “The Galloping Ghost” had been highly modified over the years to make it faster.
+Leeward’s airplane, a World War II-era aircraft known as “The Galloping Ghost,” had been highly modified over the years to make it faster.
 Its original 37-foot wingspan had been reduced to 29 feet.
-The right trim tab on the tail of the airplane had been locked in position.
+The right trim tab on the airplane’s tail had been locked in position.
 Some of the changes were undocumented and had not been thoroughly tested.

-Slack Davis Sanger represented multiple spectators and served as the lead counsel for all the spectator survivors and families in originating, negotiating and implementing the Reno Air Disaster Compensation Fund.
-Insurance funds of $77 million were distributed to claimants in January 2013, less than 8 months after the initial meeting with Ken Feinberg, Administrator of the Fund.
-Feinberg was also the administrator of the funds for the 9/11 terrorist attacks and the BP Deepwater Horizon disaster.
-The process resulted in complete exhaustion of all the available insurance funds available to cover the losses sustained by the spectators and their families.Investigative Report
+Slack Davis Sanger represented multiple spectators and served as the lead counsel for all the spectator survivors and families in originating, negotiating, and implementing the Reno Air Disaster Compensation Fund.
+Insurance funds of $77 million were distributed to claimants in January 2013, less than eight months after the initial meeting with Ken Feinberg, Administrator of the Fund.
+The process resulted in the complete exhaustion of all the available insurance funds to cover the losses the spectators and their families sustained.